Juncong-Lin/qiliProject/products/printhead/Ricoh/Ricoh Gen5 in 7PL-35PL UV 2 Colores Printhead code N221414L with 39cm long cable/Ricoh Gen5 in 7PL-35PL UV 2 Colores Printhead code N221414L with 39cm long cable.md

 Application: work for all Chinese printers like below:
 Xenons,Flora,Handtop, Docan Flatbed UV Printers Compatible Ink for this head: UV Ink
-Photo about the packing and the detail of this printhead from our Delivery records: